 Conclusion

 We hope that you have found our buyer's guide useful and informative.
 It is the product of many hours of research, testing, and analysis.
 This document is meant to convey general information about a class of products.
-However, if you want detailed information about specific electric scooter models, please check out our comprehensive electric scooter review.
+However, if you want detailed information about electric scooter models, please check out our comprehensive electric scooter review.